jade@vandor.sx

 Specialized x Fjällräven Field Suit

 This might be my favorite piece of clothing that I own.
-It’s incredibly versatile, but, more notably, it’s super fun to wear!
+It’s incredibly versatile, but, perhaps more notably, it’s quite fun to wear!

 It has a ton of pockets to store: work phone, personal phone, power bank, van fob/key, and more.
 As well, the cuffs can be folded to expose reflective details, which is helpful for if I’m delivering later in the day.

-Shoutout to Jane Manchun Wong for making me aware of this item’s existence!1
+Shoutout to Jane Manchun Wong for making me aware of this item’s existence!2

 The North Face Horizon Breeze Brimmer Hat